psharma04/Overpass/docs/index.md

 ## I'm a server admin.
 How do I set it up?

-Unfortunately, the setup is a little bit involved.
-If you're having trouble, feel free to send me a DM on Discord.
+Here's some basically copy-paste instructions.
+I've assumed you're familiar with the basics of setting up a Discord server, but if you're having trouble, feel free to send me a [DM on Discord](https://discord.com/channels/@me/336292647427637249).

 1. Create 2 new channels on your server - I'd recommend calling them `#verify` and `#registration-logs` or similar.
 2. Create 2 new roles - I'd call them `Verified` and `Unverified`.